Each contest winner receives $500 and national recognition in the graphic communications industry

-The Print and Graphics Scholarship Foundation is a not-for-profit, private, industry-directed organization that dispenses technical and college scholarships and assistance to talented youth interested in graphic communications careers.
-The mission of PGSF is to promote the graphics industry as a career choice for young people and then to support them through their education process.
+The Print and Graphics Scholarship Foundation is a not-for-profit, private, industry-directed organization that dispenses assistance to talented youth interested in graphic communications careers and pursuing education at technical colleges and universities.
+The mission of PGSF is to promote the graphics industry as a career choice for young people and support them through their education process.

 For More Details Contact: Dianne Bullas, Director of Operations | firstname.lastname@example.org